dabstractor/mdsel-mcp/README.md

 ### mdsel.index

 Generate a selector inventory for Markdown documents.
-Returns all available selectors (headings, blocks) that can be used with mdsel.select.
-Each document is assigned a namespace derived from its filename (e.g., 'README.md' -> 'readme').
+Returns all available selectors (headings, blocks) for use with mdsel.select.
+Each document gets a namespace from its filename (e.g., 'README.md' → 'readme').
+Output includes heading tree and block counts (code, para, list, table, quote).

 **Parameters:**
 - `files` (array of strings, required): Absolute paths to Markdown files to index